soobinrho/deploy-nsustain.com/README.md

 user (logs on user programs)
 local{0..7} (logs reserved for local use)

-# Second part's Possible Values
-# The logging system will log priorities that are greater or equal.
-debug
-info
-notice
-warn
-err
-crit
-alert
+# Priorities
-emerg
+0. emerg
+1. alert
+2. crit
+3. err
+4. warn
+5. notice
+6. info
+7. debug
 ```

+The logging system will log priorities that are equal or higher priority.
+For example, `kern.crit` will log `crit`, `alert`, and `emerg`.
+We can also use an `*` to define all facilities or all priorities, and use `!` to denote not.
+For example, `cron.!alert,!crit,!err,!warn,!notice,!info,!debug` is effectively the same as `cron.emerg`.

+In `rsyslog.conf`, the first part of an instruction consists of a selector and an action.
+The selector - e.g. `kern.*` or `kern.warn` - consists of two parts:

 <br>